-I am a highly qualified teacher with more than thirty years teaching experience in both state maintained and independent schools.
+I am a highly qualified teacher with more than thirty years of teaching experience in both state-maintained and independent schools.
 My special interests are in Children’s Literature and educational research that focuses on teaching and learning which is effective, meaningful and creative.
 I have spoken at international conferences and my research work has been published.
 In 2009, I completed my research thesis and was awarded a Master’s Degree from Cambridge University.

 - Qualified teacher (MPhil, PGCE);